 Complete the original and one copy of the form.

 Forms should be sent to the Office of Accounts Payable.
-Attach a copy of the form to the approved Travel Expense Reimbursement Voucher, when requesting reimbursement and tax exemption for meals and meal tips not involving an overnight stay and/or reimbursable food and beverages.
+Attach the original form to the approved Travel Expense Reimbursement Voucher, when requesting reimbursement and tax exemption for meals and meal tips not involving an overnight stay and/or reimbursable food and beverages.

 This subsection provides detailed instructions for preparation of the Business Meal Certification form.
 Enter the following information only; leave all other blocks blank.